THE KEY TO A SECURE FUTURE

 Candidates who successfully complete the Academy Training and their probationary period are eligible to earn up to sixteen (16) college credits towards a post-secondary degree.
 Further information can be obtained during your ACADEMY training period.

-Upon completion of the Training Academy program and the on-the-job-training period, new Correction Officers are assigned to facilities based upon staffing needs of the Department, and can only be assigned to facilities for which no reassignment list exists.
+Upon completion of the Training Academy program and the field training period, new Correction Officers are assigned to facilities based upon staffing needs of the Department, and can only be assigned to facilities for which no reassignment list exists.
 Thereafter, employees may request to be reassigned, on the basis of seniority, to other facilities.
 The waiting time for a transfer depends upon the length of existing reassignment lists and Correction Officer turnover.
 It may take several years to be reassigned to certain facilities.
 However, reassignment to other facilities may be considerably shorter in time.
 All reassignments are by seniority.
 Complete details of this procedure are available in each facility's Personnel Office.

 HEALTH: Health insurance and Prescription Drug Coverage for yourself only or family coverage for yourself and your eligible dependents is provided at low cost to the employee.
 Correction Officers can select from several health insurance options to obtain the coverage which best suits their needs.
 There is a 56-day waiting period before coverage takes effect for new employees.